vendavo/yowie/readme.md

 It's not enough to start container when other finishes.
 It's needed to be able start next container(s) when some reached wanted status (e.g. Ready).

+For more information about REST and types, see: https://github.com/vendavo/yowie/wiki/REST

 ## Features